The Timeline editor, identified by a clock icon, is used for manipulating keyframes, scrubbing the playhead and it includes transport controls.

 - Audio Scrubbing

-If your animation has sound, this option plays bits of the sound wave while you move the time cursor with LMB or keyboard arrows (like a moving playhead).
+- If your animation has sound, this option plays bits of the sound wave while you move the playhead with LMB or keyboard arrows (like a moving playhead).

 - Mute Audio